BTCDecoded/blvm-protocol/docs/TYPE_USAGE.md

 # Type Usage Guidelines

-This document clarifies which types should be imported from which layer in the BLLVM architecture.
+Clarifies which types should be imported from which layer in the BLLVM architecture.

 ## Architecture Layers